EFFECTIVE: OCTOBER 1 THRU APRIL 30 ONLY

 The Minnesota Public Utilities Commission has issued Cold Weather Rule (Minnesota Statutes, Chapter 216B.097) as published by the Minnesota Legislative Session Law 2022.

-The purpose of this page is to inform you of your rights and responsibilities under the Cold Weather Rule.
-If you choose not to assert your rights or choose not to enter into a mutually acceptable payment agreement, your service may be disconnected.
+The purpose of this notice is to inform you of your rights and responsibilities under the Cold Weather rule.
+The rule provides that from October 1 to April 30, Owatonna Public Utilities (OPU) cannot disconnect a residential customer for non-payment if you enter into, and keep current, a mutually agreed upon Payment Agreement.
+If you choose not to assert your right or enter into a Payment Agreement, your service may be disconnected.

 Where Can You Receive Financial Assistance?

 If you need help paying your gas or electric heating bills, you may qualify for state or federal assistance.
-For complete qualifications and application information, contact the SEMCAC – Fuel Assistance office at 1-800-944-3281 or 507-451-7134.
+For complete qualifications and application information, contact the SEMCAC – Fuel Assistance office via their website or by phone at 1-800-944-3281.

 Other organizations that may be able to assist you are:

 - The Salvation Army Heat Share Program – 1-800-842-7279

 - St. Vincent DePaul – 507-676-5508